What jobs can you do with an electrical engineering degree?

 Electrical engineers in the utilities industry may be involved in electrical design or network design work.
 Or they might be involved in the day-to-day running and maintenance of a site.

 Alternative careers for electrical engineering graduates

 Alternatively, if you want to explore something entirely different, remember that many graduate jobs are open to graduates from any degree discipline.
-An engineer's skills set appeals to recruiters for finance, management and business or management consulting graduate schemes, for example.
+An engineer's skills set appeals to recruiters for finance or business, management and consulting graduate schemes, for example.